Part One: Identify

 - Analyze and optimize those customer engagements to increase your omnichannel ROI today – and to predict how your best customers will buy tomorrow.

-Today’s blog will discuss will cover the “identify” part of this closed-loop solution.
+Today’s blog will cover the “identify” part of this closed-loop solution.
 More specifically, we will tell you how you can identify your best existing customers and uncover high-value new customers.

 Claritas uses a combination of its unique data assets – including customer research, segmentation and multicultural insights – and its industry-leading identity graph to help you get to know your existing customers better and to identify new prospects who are likely to buy from you.
 We provide you with the data and analysis you need to improve your marketing ROI.